WhitmanCS370/sp24-lab10/README.md

 _Write your answers to the questions below._

 * What were the main ideas from the pre-lab reading?

+Model-view-controller separates code into three parts, model, which is the backend, view, which is the front-end, and controller, which is the brains of what is displayed.

 * What questions did you have about this material?
 What did you find confusing?

+Dependency injection was a bit confusing.

 ### Exercise 0: Run the tests and the application
 View the README file in the mvc-timer directory.
 Run the tests and the application.